Skip to Main Content

 To Speak Before the Board

-At each meeting, the Board President will recognize visitors who wish to be heard.
-They are asked to fill out a card and give it to the President or Treasurer before the meeting.
+Visitors who wish to address the board should fill out a card (available at each meeting) and give it to the President or Treasurer before the meeting.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.